EnzeXu/Fourier_PINN/README.md

 Fourier_PINN
 ===========================
-This document is used to show a detailed description of the Fourier_PINN project.
+This document is used as a detailed description of the Fourier_PINN project.

 ****